8 Best Eco Friendly Products to Use Without Being Too Extreme

 - Wiping her nose when she sneezes since they’re soft and gentle on her skin

-- Patting her dry when changing her diaper instead of wasting baby wipes
+- Patting her dry when changing her diaper instead of wasting baby wipes and it helps prevent diaper rash

 2. Nursing pads